MohsenAlyafei/arqamAR/readme.md

 ⚠ Note 2: The Tashkeel attributes are optional; if not stated, the standard names are used in the Tashkeel Option.

-⚠ Note 3: To obtain the correct conversion into Arabic Text, it is important that you state the Gender of your new currency for both the Major Unit and the Minor Unit.
+⚠ Note 3: To obtain the correct conversion into Arabic Text, it is important that you state the Gender of your new currency for both the Major Unit and the Minor Unit by using the `{majorGender}` and `{minorGender}` options.
+However, in the above example, we did not make any change because both the Major and Minor Units are **male** currency and sub-currency, which is the default.
+See the example below for a female currency.

 ***Example 2***

-Let us now create a New Currency called 'نكلة' that belongs to "تركيا" and has a sub-unit (minor) called 'بقشة' with 2 decimal places.
+Let us now create a New **Female** Currency called 'نكلة' that belongs to "تركيا" and has a sub-unit (minor) called 'بقشة' with 2 decimal places.
 We also enable the **[Brackets Mode](#brackets)** to show the number and code.

 ```javascript
 arqamAR.config( {